-- a. the financial statements and notes set out on pages 18 to 34 are in accordance with the Corporations Act 2001, including: - Giving a true and fair view of its financial position as at 30 June 2017 and of its performance for the financial year ended on that date; and - ii.
-Complying with Australian Accounting Standards Reduced Disclosure Requirements (including the Australian Accounting Interpretations) and the Corporations Regulations - b. there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable (refer note 14).
+- a. the financial statements and notes set out on pages 17 to 29 are in accordance with the Corporations Act 2001, including: - Giving a true and fair view of its financial position as at 30 June 2018 and of its performance for the financial year ended on that date; and - Complying with Australian Accounting Standards Reduced Disclosure Requirements (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable (refer Note 14).